top of page

 That's what family medicine is.
 And that's why Dr. Nevett chose it.

-— My Story.
+— My Story

-Caracas to Weston,
+From Caracas to Weston, and finding Family Medicine

-For every family we could reach.
-I started talking to my hospital patients about prevention, about habits, about the things no one tells you.
-But they'd get discharged and I'd never see them again.
-The relationship was gone.
-The follow-through was gone.
+I started talking to my hospital patients about prevention, about the things no one tells you.
+But then they'd get discharged, and I'd never see them again.
+No relationship and no follow-through.

 When we moved to South Florida, I took a primary care job.

-But the practice belonged to an insurance company.
-The visits were rushed.
-I couldn't care for people the way I knew they deserved.
+The practice belonged to an insurance company, where visits were always rushed, and I couldn't care for people the way I knew they deserved.
 It was the only time in my career I didn't enjoy being a doctor.
-So we built ON Care.

 — Why it's called ON Care